 This is because State House Nairobi will be sending a delegation of farming stakeholders to the 1st Shanghai International Expo.

 The purpose of the delegates will be to deliberate on ways of improving horticultural farming in Kenya.

 This Expo, which is scheduled to take place from 5th to 10th November 2018 will bring together diverse experts from across the globe to deliberate on the way forward, exchange experiences and ideas as well as form networks that will improve this venture.

-Similar readers search: A Complete Review of Poultry Farming in Kenya
+Similar readers search: A Beginner’s Guide to Tomato Farming in Kenya.